Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 Thanks to Xen Storage Motion, it's easy to move a VM disk from one storage location to another, while the VM is running!
 This feature can help you migrate from your local storage to a SAN, or just upgrade your SAN without any downtime.

-To do so: Access the Xen Orchestra page for your running VM, then enter the Disk tab.
+To do so: Access the CloudVisor page for your running VM, then enter the Disk tab.
 Long click on the current SR of the disk, and a drop down menu will be displayed with all compatible destinations.
 Just select one, that's all: the migration will start live!

 ![](./assets/xo5diskmigrate.png)

 #### Offline VDI migration

-Even though it's not currently supported in XenServer, we can do it in Xen Orchestra.
+Even though it's not currently supported in XenServer, we can do it in CloudVisor.
 It's exactly the same process as a running VM.

 ### VM recovery